There’s a lot of information on this website, and several ways to find what you’re looking for.

 Information about candidates was drawn from publicly available information, such as the filing report by the Texas Secretary of State https://webservices.sos.state.tx.us/candidate-filing/cf-report.aspx.
 Volunteers searched for links to candidate websites and social media, and tried to ensure that campaign sites, not personal ones, were used.
 Addresses and emails, drawn from public filing information, were used only if no other online information was available.

-Questions were submitted to candidates in mid-January.
-Candidates were asked to respond by Jan 31, 2018.
-If no responses were received, this is indicated in the candidate’s listing.
-All responses received are reproduced here as they were submitted, and have not been edited.
+Questions were submitted to candidates and all responses received are reproduced here as they were submitted.
+They have not been edited.
 Neither this website, nor the organizations that produced it, are responsible for the accuracy of the statements made.